Be Kind, Rewind | Nostalgia, Patience & The Art of Slowing Down

 Do you remember VHS tapes?

-The clunk of pushing the tape into the player, the fuzz and grain before the film began.
+The clunk of pushing the tape into the player.
+The fuzz and grain before the film began.

-I still remember the grey carpet, the vibrant blue of the signs and labels, and the rows and rows of films.
+Mum would drive us down into town to the wonderland that was Blockbuster.
+I still remember the grey carpet, the vibrant blue of the signs, the rows and rows of films.
+You'd stroll down the aisles slowly, brushing your fingers across the empty video cases.

 You took your time in the video store.

-There was a little smiley-faced sticker:
+And on every tape, a little smiley-faced sticker:

 "Be Kind, Rewind."

-There was nothing worse than taking all that precious time choosing the right films, sliding the tape in, and realising the last person hadn’t rewound it.
+There was nothing worse than spending all that time choosing the right films, sliding the tape in, and realising the last person hadn't rewound it.
+Another small lesson in patience - pressing the rewind button, waiting through the squeal of the tape whizzing back to the beginning.

-These days, there’s no rewinding required — just streaming, scrolling, moving on.
+These days, there's no rewinding required.
+Just streaming, scrolling, moving on.
+But I miss the pause.